adeira/universe/src/mrtnzlml-meta/docs/relay.md

 ## How to test latest unreleased changes from Relay master?

+Relay team publishes master on NPM ([new](https://github.com/facebook/relay/pull/2889)).
+You can find it under names like `0.0.0-master-62d0ae50`.
+See: https://www.npmjs.com/package/react-relay

+You will find old instructions below which are still somehow relevant but outdated thanks to the new approach.

+---

 These changes are unreleased so you cannot easily install (uncompiled) master from NPM and use it.
 The easiest way how to try master is to clone Relay somewhere and run `yarn install` in the root.
 This will not only install all the necessary dependencies but also compile Relay packages.
 Now, just replace your versions with file paths in `package.json`:

 ```patch